Trained in dentistry, Sree is currently studying lab sciences. She enjoys researching various health topics and writing about her findings.

 Even though the symptoms of Down syndrome only appear after one to two years, the puppy begins to show physical abnormalities and mental slowness early on.
 Also, even though the disorder does not directly affect the survival rate of the puppy, it still causes poor development of organs and body parts.

-In general, dogs with this disorder live for an average of five years while healthy ones live for ten to fifteen years.
+In general, dogs with this disorder live for an average of five years while healthy ones live for 10 to 15 years.

 Does Your Dog Have Down Syndrome?

 Your family veterinarian is probably the only one who can identify whether your dog has Down syndrome.
 Because dog genetics aren't easy to test, he or she might be hard-pressed to provide a diagnosis.
 But consider asking him or her about Down syndrome, if your dog has symptoms like:

 - Difficulty in hearing (he doesn’t react as fast as others in his “pack")

 - Thyroid problems, as shown by impaired metabolism and unstable body temperature

 - Odd behavior, such as wailing (from malformed internal organs) or unusual reserve